-The University of Illinois at Chicago is a member of several nationwide, multi-site clinical trial networks, including the American Lung Association Airways Clinical Research Centers (ACRC), the Pulmonary Trials Cooperative (PTC), and AsthmaNet, all of which are National Institutes of Health (NIH) funded networks initiated to conduct both adult and pediatric clinical trials in asthma.
+The University of Illinois at Chicago is a member of several nationwide, multi-site clinical trial networks, including the American Lung Association Airways Clinical Research Centers (ACRC), the Pulmonary Trials Cooperative (PTC), The PrecISE (Precision Interventions for Severe and/or Exacerbation-Prone Asthma) Network and AsthmaNet, all of which are National Institutes of Health (NIH) funded networks initiated to conduct both adult and pediatric clinical trials in asthma.

 ASTHMA TRIALS BEING CONDUCTED BY THE BCC